 Children can be susceptible to extremist ideology and radicalisation.
 Schools have a duty to prevent pupils from being drawn into terrorism or other extremist activities.
+To support this DCAT have set out the approach schools should follow in their Prevent Policy.

 All staff will be appropriately trained to equip them to identify and protect any pupils at risk of radicalisation.

-The DSL (and any deputies) will follow local procedures for making a Prevent and Channel referral which is seen as part of the wider safeguarding obligations at March CE Primary.
+The DSL (and any deputies) will follow local procedures for making a Prevent and Channel referral which is seen as part of the wider safeguarding obligations at The March CE Primary School.

-Once reported Prevent referrals are assessed and may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are at risk of being drawn into terrorism and consider the appropriate support required.
+Once reported, Prevent referrals are assessed and may be passed to a multi-agency Channel panel, which will discuss the individual referred to determine whether they are at risk of being drawn into terrorism and consider the appropriate support required.
 An individual will be required to provide their consent before any support delivered through the programme is provided.

-The DSL will ensure a detailed Prevent risk assessment is undertaken and reviewed at least annually.
+The DSL will ensure a detailed Prevent risk assessment is undertaken, completed in accordance with DfE guidance for Completing a risk assessment to assess the risk of people becoming terrorists or supporting terrorism, and makes use of the appropriate DfE template.
+This must be reviewed at least annually.
 This includes the risks posed by pupils' access to the internet and social media and the school's mitigating actions, such a monitoring and filtering internet use.
 See Appendix C for further details on preventing radicalisation.

-28. Children at increased risk and/or are more vulnerable
+29. Children at increased risk and/or are more vulnerable